This article has been updated from a previous version.

-While many people may be opting to stay in this Halloween because of COVID-19, if you are venturing out, be aware a vacant house is more likely to broken into if no one is home.
-If you’re living in a jurisdiction where trick-or-treating is still happening, be sure you take the necessary steps to protect your home.
+If you are venturing out this Halloween, be aware a vacant house is more likely to be broken into because no one is home.
+Be sure to take the necessary steps to protect your property.
 But it’s not just your home that’s at risk.

-Homeowner liability risk also rises dramatically on October 31, so you need to be mindful of how well you keep up your property and prepare for the possibility you’ll have trick-or-treaters at your door.
+Homeowner liability risk also rises dramatically on October 31, so you need to be mindful of how well you maintain your property and prepare for the possibility you’ll have trick-or-treaters at your door.

 If you want to keep your home, family, and visitors to your property safe this Halloween, here are ways to do so:

 - Be a sober host.
 While large gatherings in private homes are highly discouraged due to the pandemic, the rule of thumb is that the host should stay sober.
 You’re responsible for your guests, and you can’t evaluate if they’re too impaired to drive if you’ve been drinking yourself.
 Have non-alcoholic beverages on hand and plenty of food, and heed the COVID-19 restrictions prescribed by your local health authority.

 - Wear a face covering.
 Whether you’re handing out treats or entertaining guests, be sure to wear a mask to help reduce the spread of the virus.